ciderapp/cider-releases/README.md

 # Cider Releases
 ### This repository manages and archives Cider builds made with Circle CI
+### NOTE: These builds are experimental and have NOT been tested.
 ## [View Releases](https://github.com/ciderapp/cider-releases/releases)

 ### More Information